red-rj/sessions/notes.md

 - should `environment` have a `sync()` method that synchronizes external changes (`putenv`, `setenv`)?
 - forcing [case insensetive checks](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1275r0.html#design-synopsis-environment) for key lookup is a **bad** idea, what happends when 2+ entries are ambiguous?
 Just make it implementation defined.
 - Can the user mutate the environment via iterators?
 It's not 100% clear.

+WIP
+---
+- move impl to session.cpp
+- reimplement env storage, using environment::variable as the owner